 Vanguard’s oldest mutual fund, Vanguard Wellington Fund Investor Shares (VWELX), is a “portfolio in a can.”
 While stock funds allow you to hold hundreds or thousands of individual stocks, and bond funds allow you to hold hundreds or thousands of bonds, “balanced” or “allocation” funds like VWELX allow you to get all of that exposure in just one fund.

 Vanguard Wellington, which came to life in 1929, is a moderate allocation fund that invests roughly two-thirds of its assets in stocks, and the other third in bonds.
-The stock portion of the portfolio currently holds about 70 predominantly large-cap stocks with a median market cap of over $250 billion—a “who’s who” of mega-cap blue-chip firms such as Apple (AAPL) and Microsoft (MSFT), with a little exposure to international names such as Unilever (UL) and AstraZeneca (AZN).
+The stock portion of the portfolio currently holds about 80 predominantly large-cap stocks—a “who’s who” of mega-cap blue-chip firms such as Nvidia (NVDA) and Apple (AAPL)—with a median market cap of around $330 billion.
+Most holdings are U.S.-domiciled, but you do get a little exposure to international companies including UBS Group (UBS) and British American Tobacco (BTI).

-The bond portfolio is much more broadly diversified, at nearly 1,400 investment-grade issues.
-The majority of that (roughly two-thirds) is invested in corporate bonds, with another 22% in Treasuries and agency bonds, and the rest peppered across mortgage-backed securities (MBSes), foreign sovereign bonds, and other debt.
+The bond portfolio is much more broadly diversified, at more than 1,500 investment-grade issues.
+Two-thirds of that is invested in corporate bonds, with another 20% in Treasuries and agency bonds, and the rest peppered across MBSes, foreign sovereign bonds, and other debt.

 Just make sure you’re considering your own investment needs.
 If you don’t want a third of your portfolio to be in bonds, you’ll want to put additional money into individual stocks, equity funds, and/or alternative investments.